moirei/event-tracking/docs/guide/track-events.md

 # Track Events

-This package was created to really simplify sending both app and models events from a Laravel application to external analytics services.
+This package simplifies sending both application and model events from your Laravel app to external analytics services.

 ```php